 That 1700 square foot house?
 Plan to spend about $500 to have it professionally cleaned.
 That does not in any way absolve you from having to check the cleaning, far from it.
 If the cleaning isn’t right, and complete, it isn’t move-in ready.

-Cleaners rarely look up.
-Ours do, because we do.
+Cleaners rarely lookup.
+Ours do because we do.

 My daughter moved into a really nice rental house.
 The owner lives in Hawaii, and makes a deal with each successive renter: “Clean the house when you move out.”
 She called me up and asked me to come over to look for any obvious problems.
-I found just a couple bulbs out, while the cleaning seemed pretty good.
+I found just a couple of bulbs out, while the cleaning seemed pretty good.
 At first.
 The deeper I got into the house from the front door, the worse the cleaning got.
 Entry, great, living/dining, really good, kitchen, okay, hall, okay, bedrooms 1, 2, and 3, meh, bath 1, nope.
 Bath 2, really?
 Obviously, the prior folks ran out of steam, or time, or both.

 Blinds, have you ever cleaned a whole house full to perfect?
 Windows, screens, have you ever cleaned those to perfectly clean?
 Even at your everyday house, it is a lot of work.

-Unless you’re a contractor who has done rehabs, and/or have a crew you can bring in, you just may find the prospect of doing a DIY rehab overwhelming.
+Unless you’re a contractor who has done rehabs, and/or has a crew you can bring in, you just may find the prospect of doing a DIY rehab overwhelming.
 Getting a house move-in ready is a large challenge, and way more often than not I find DIY’ers struggling.

 An average rehab is done by a professional in about 5 to 10 days.
-A DIY rehab often takes over a month, and I have seen two-month long rehabs happen.
+A DIY rehab often takes over a month, and I have seen two-month-long rehabs happen.
 That’s lost rents, lost opportunities to rent, and often the work will not be done very well.
 This leaves the new renter dubious about the quality of the rental, and for good reason: if the details were not attended to, the trivial things, what of the important things?

 Most property management companies have rehab folks who do a bang-up job.
-At Management One, we work hard to hire great contractors, committed to fixed pricing, get jobs done timely, and correctly.
+At Management One, we work hard to hire great contractors, are committed to fixed pricing, get jobs done timely, and correctly.
 If you don’t want the headache of completing a rehab of your rental property then call us today.